 Vs. Control Druid

 This match is pretty easy as far as druid matches go.
-Save the sheep for the Ancient of War, and a fireball and frostbolt combination for Ragnaros, or trade a giant.
-It also runs Cairne Bloodhoofand so be prepared to take out some larger minions with your giants, then burn down the druid with your spells.
-They sometimes run a Healing Touchas well, and can heal with Ancient of Lore, but that is nothing a Pyroblast can’t erase.
+Save the sheep for the ancient-of-war, and a fireball and frostbolt combination for Ragnaros, or trade a giant.
+It also runs cairne-bloodhoof and black-knight so be prepared to take out some larger minions with your giants, then burn down the druid with your spells.
+They sometimes run a healing-touch as well, and can heal with ancient-of-lore, but that is nothing a Pyroblast can’t erase.

 Vs. Miracle Rogue